A band of Korea brothers bids farewell in a Cold War zone

 The zone is powered by electricity from across the border and fuel trucked in from the South.

-When it opened, many companies were attracted by the promise of skilled labor at a fraction of the wages in South Korea.
+When it opened, many companies were attracted by the promise of skilled labour at a fraction of the wages in South Korea.

 "We applied to be one of the 15 companies going into Kaesong in 2004," an official at an apparel maker said, requesting anonymity.
 "We had some trade experience with North Korea in the 1990s and knew North Korean workers had excellent manual skills, so we were looking for an opportunity to go in."